meltwater2000/AnsibleDevOpsBook/README.md

-# AnsibleDevOpsBook
+# Supporting repo for Ansible for DevOps - Jeff Geerling
-Ansible DevOps Book
+This repo is intended to provide support scripts and demonstrations for the [Ansible for DevOps](https://leanpub.com/ansible-for-devops) book, provided by [LeanPub.com](https://leanpub.com/ansible-for-devops) (as of September 2019).

-Requires:
+##Requires
 ~/.aws/.ssh/newbox.pem - AWS Pem file for ssh to instance ~/.aws/config:
 [default]